mosra/magnum-integration/README.md

-This is integration library for Magnum OpenGL 3 graphics engine, providing integration of various math and physics libraries into the engine itself.
+This is integration library for Magnum C++11 OpenGL graphics engine, providing integration of various math and physics libraries into the engine itself.
 If you don't know what Magnum is, see https://github.com/mosra/magnum.

 INSTALLATION
 ============

-You can either use packaging scripts, which are stored in package/ subdirectory, or compile and install everything manually.
-The building process is similar to Magnum itself - see Magnum documentation for more comprehensive guide for building, packaging and crosscompiling.
+You can either use packaging scripts, which are stored in `package/` subdirectory, or compile and install everything manually.
+The building process is similar to Magnum itself - see [Magnum documentation](http://mosra.cz/blog/magnum-doc/) for more comprehensive guide for building, packaging and crosscompiling.

 Minimal dependencies
 --------------------

 *   C++ compiler with good C++11 support.
 Currently there are two compilers which are tested to support everything needed: **GCC** >= 4.6 and **Clang**
     >= 3.1.
+On Windows you can use **MinGW**, Visual Studio compiler still lacks some needed features.
- * **CMake** >= 2.8.8 (needed for `OBJECT` library target)
+*   **CMake** >= 2.8.8
 *   **Magnum** - The engine itself

 Compilation, installation
 -------------------------

 The integration library can be built and installed using these four commands:

-    mkdir -p build
+    mkdir -p build && cd build
-    cd build
+    cmake -DCMAKE_INSTALL_PREFIX=/usr ..
-    cmake -DCMAKE_INSTALL_PREFIX=/usr .. && make
+    make
     make install

 Building and running unit tests